 - The right to be presumed not responsible until the matter is adjudicated and a decision is reached.

-- The right to submit an impact statement to the hearing Board and/or the Director of Student Conduct to be considered in determining final sanctions.
+- The right to submit an impact statement to the hearing Board and/or the Director of Community Standards to be considered in determining final sanctions.